Group Sum Chromatic Number of Graphs

-If $|V(G)|\leq h$ and $G$ is bipartite, then either one of its colour classes is even, or both classes are odd.
-If there exists even colour class, then we use same method as in the proof of the Lemma \ref{lemma_bipartite}, using one of the involutions of $\gr$ instead of $1$ (such an involution has to exist as $h$ is even).
-If both colour classes are odd and there is some element $a$ of order greater than $2$ in $\gr$, then we use the method from the proof of lemma \ref{lemma_bipartite} substituting $1$ with $a$ and $2$ with $-a$.
-Finally, if both colour classes are odd and all the non-zero elements of $\gr$ are involutions, then we recolour the vertices of one of the colour classes of $G$ in order to obtain $4$ odd colour classes $V_1,V_2,V_3,V_4$ (assume the classes $V_2$, $V_3$ and $V_4$ are the new ones, so the bipartition of $G$ is $(V_1,V_2\cup V_3\cup V_4$).
+{}In this case, either one of the colour classes of $G$ is even, or both classes are odd.
+If there exists an even colour class, then we use the same method as in the proof of Lemma \ref{lemma_bipartite}, using one of the involutions of $\gr$ instead of $1$ (such an involution has to exist as $h$ is even).
+If both colour classes are odd and there is some element $a$ of order greater than $2$ in $\gr$, then we use the method from the proof of Lemma \ref{lemma_bipartite} substituting $a$ for $1$ and $-a$ for $2$.
+Finally, if both colour classes are odd and all the non-zero elements of $\gr$ are involutions, then we recolour the vertices of one of the colour classes of $G$ in order to obtain four odd colour classes $V_1,V_2,V_3,V_4$.
+Assume that the classes $V_2$, $V_3$ and $V_4$ are the new ones, so the bipartition of $G$ is $(V_1,V_2\cup V_3\cup V_4$).
 Observe that $h\geq 4$ as $\gchi(G)=3$ in this case.
-We apply the lemma \ref{lemma_inv} in order to properly colour the graph.
-To be more specific, we choose $4$ distinct elements $i_j\in\gr$, $2i_j=0$, $j=1,2,3,4$ such that $\sum_{j=1}^{4}{i_j}=0$ and then we proceed similarly as in the proof of the Lemma \ref{lemma_nobipartite} (the case when $3\leq t\leq 2^k$, $t\neq 2^k-2$): we choose any vertices $x_j\in V_j$, $j=1,2,3,4$ and we put $\phi_e(x_1,x_j)=i_j$, $j=2,3,4$ and $\Phi(V_j\setminus\{x_j\})=i_j$, $j=1,2,3,4$.
+We apply Lemma \ref{lemma_inv} in order to properly colour the graph.
+To be more specific, we choose four distinct elements $i_j\in\gr$, $2i_j=0$, $j=1,2,3,4$ such that $\sum_{j=1}^{4}{i_j}=0$ and then we proceed similarly as in the proof of Lemma \ref{lemma_nobipartite} (the case when $3\leq t\leq 2^k$, $t\neq 2^k-2$): we choose any vertices $x_j\in V_j$, $j=1,2,3,4$ and we put $\phi_e(x_1,x_j)=i_j$, $j=2,3,4$ and $\Phi(V_j\setminus\{x_j\})=i_j$, $j=1,2,3,4$.